YoussifSeliem/YoussifSeliem.github.io/_pages/Active Directory/Kerberos Delegation.md

     - The server can use the TGT embedded in the TGS to request the TGS of server B as example
     - and it will get a valid TGS to access the server B because it's based on the user's privilages

 ## Attack

-The attack involves determining The components that has unconstrained delegation, then dumping the tickets it save so may lead us to impersonate the owner of the tickets
+The attack involves determining The components that has unconstrained delegation, then dumping the tickets it save so may lead us to impersonate the owners of the tickets